odoo/documentation/inventory/management/lots_serial_numbers/serial_numbers.rst

 received, put in stock, to whom they were sold, and where they were shipped to.

-Tracking an item is easy: open the *Inventory* app, and go to *Master Data > Lots/Serial Numbers* and click on the serial number corresponding to your search.
+Tracking an item is easy: open the *Inventory* app, and go to :menuselection:`Master Data --> Lots/Serial Numbers` and click on the serial number corresponding to your search.
 Then, open the *Traceability* information.
 There, you will see in which documents the serial number has been used.

 .. image:: media/serial_numbers_12.png
     :align: center